 Whereas: Locally and collectively-owned enterprises are responsive to local priorities, are more likely to be committed to serving the community rather than simply serving profit and have a much higher rate of sustainability.
-For instance, 62% of new co-ops are still operating after five years, compared with 35% for other new businesses.
-After ten years, the figures are 44% and 20% respectively.
+For instance, 62 per cent of new co-ops are still operating after five years, compared with 35 per cent for other new businesses.
+After ten years, the figures are 44 per cent and 20 per cent respectively.